wisaaco/MatchGPX/README.md

 + Draw both trajectories and it highlights the different segments.
 + Give a descriptive information of each track, and segments.
 + Give the relationship between route1 and route2, and viceversa.
-+ Give a percentage value of the inverse of not overlapped areas (1-p)
++ Give a percentage value of the degree of overlapped segments

 ![alt tag](https://github.com/wisaaco/MatchGPX/blob/master/test1.png)